-When you visit the nearby grocery store or the salon or even the car repair shop, you wish the owner could make it big.
-You suggest the trusted fellow, who has always come to your rescue on time, with multiple ideas to expand the business and attract customers.
-But, it all falls on deaf ears.
+When you visit a trusted neighbourhood grocer or salon, you may wish its owner could make it big.
+After all, it has won your loyalty with consistent good service and by accommodating last-minute requests.
+You may even suggest ideas to grow the business and attract customers, but all of that is most likely to fall on deaf ears.
 In India, small business owners do not have the time to think of expansion strategies.
 They spend most of their day troubleshooting problem points such as cash pilferages, staff management and maintaining records.
 Every day is the same struggle.

 Enter Raseedbook.
-Co-founded by IIM-graduate Vivek Kumar and IIT-graduate Ashutosh Pathak, it is a billing and record keeping app aiming to solve all pain points by taking local businesses digital.
+Co-founded by IIM-graduate Vivek Kumar and IIT-graduate Ashutosh Pathak, it is a billing and record keeping app looking to solve all pain points by taking local businesses digital.
 Kumar had run two businesses — a laundromat and a restaurant — before working as a product manager in Volksy Tech, and Pathak had worked as back-end developer in VMock.

-The idea behind the app comes from a trouble Kumar faced while running the laundromat.
-He had opened his business when he was a student at IIM Indore, running it from the students’ hostel.
-In 2016, when he was away for a vacation, the manager of the laundromat swindled Rs.60,000 from the accounts.
+The idea behind this app came from a problem Kumar faced while running the laundromat.
+He had opened this business when he was a student at IIM Indore, running it from the students’ hostel.
+In 2016, when he was away for a vacation, the manager of the laundromat swindled Rs.60,000.
 “That is when I realised the need for a mobile app using which owners could completely manage their business online and that would give him/her the flexibility to focus on other things,” says Kumar.
 Raseedbook digitises everything, including receipts, so the owner can manage business revenue from anywhere.
 Kumar joined hands with his childhood friend Pathak, a computer science engineer, who helped build the app that was finally launched in September 2019.

 “The most widely used feature is that of e-bills as it helps owners save money on a desktop, power backup, ledgers and paper rolls,” says Kumar.
-To generate an e-bill, the shopkeeper simply needs to feed the product, quantity purchased, the price and finally the recipient’s number in Raseedbook, and the app automatically sends the bill to the customer on SMS or Whatsapp.
-The payment can by cash or online, using cards or netbanking, if the shopkeeper has enabled that option.
+To generate an e-bill, the shopkeeper simply needs to feed the product, quantity purchased, the price and finally the recipient’s number in Raseedbook, and the app automatically sends the bill to the customer via SMS or Whatsapp.
+The payment can be done by cash or online, using cards or netbanking, if the shopkeeper has enabled that option.
 “If the shop allows online payment, then there is an option to add UPI link in the e-bill as well,” says Kumar.
 As more and more e-bills are generated, the business owner can maintain a database, check purchase history and offer discounts to retain trust of old customers.
 They can also send direct messages informing customers about offers, new arrivals and campaigns.
-“Essentially, e-bills are a gateway to all your customers’ contacts,” says Kumar.

 With the Rs.2.5 million raised in funding from Sanjay Mehta-led 100X.VC, the founders plan to advertise the platform to small business owners and aim to have 100,000 users by the end of the year.
-Ninad Karpe, partner, 100XVC says, “We believe that this startup has huge potential to cater to more than 50 million small businesses across the country, who need a simple technology to solve their immediate problems… It offers a friction-free and low-touch model of implementation and does not require a large employee base to rapidly scale its business.”
+Ninad Karpe, partner at 100XVC, says, “We believe that this start-up has huge potential to cater to more than 50 million small businesses across the country, who need a simple technology to solve their immediate problems… It offers a friction-free and low-touch model of implementation and does not require a large employee base to rapidly scale its business.”